scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/developer_docs.md

 pytest
 ```

 in the root of the repository.
+Continuous integration will automatically run the tests on all pull requests.

 [scanpy-test-docs]: https://scanpy.readthedocs.io/en/latest/dev/testing.html#writing-tests